sadanand-singh/Blog/content/post/my_dl_setup.md

 {{< gist e32edc4045983cccee264789d0db8cb1 >}}

-So this a summary of my setup.
+So this is a summary of my full setup.
 Its pretty easy to get started and maintain!
 Let me know your preferences in the comments below.
-And with that lets all celebrate a Happy New Year!!
+And with that, lets all celebrate a Happy New Year!!